VelimirMueller/aurorae_ws_chatbot/README.md

-### Python Flask GTP4ALL powered websocket chat client
+### Python Flask GTP4ALL powered websocket chat server

 - define port and host in .env
 - for docker usage may need to adjust example.Dockerfile and example.compose.yml